eryk-slowinski/Recruitment/README.md

 ## Unit tests

 Application provides few unit tests of endpoint.
+In order to run them you have to run application first.

 #### Via Maven